 Gretl joined the University of Leeds in April 2015 as Chair in Applied Health Research.
-She is the Faculty of Medicine & Health (FMH) Lead for Post-Doctoral Career Development (since July 2015) and established the FMH Post-Doctoral Academy to support post-docs with their career development.
+She is the Faculty of Medicine & Health (FMH) UoA 3 Lead for REF 2021.
+Previously she was the FMH lead for Post-Doctoral Career Development (July 2015-2018) and established the FMH Post-Doctoral Academy to support post-docs with their career development.

 Gretl's current research is focused upon improving quality of care and services for patients with musculoskeletal conditions.
 She has recently been awarded a NIHR RfPB study (Sept 2017- May 2020) to develop Peer Mentorship to support individuals with Osteoarthritis to self-management their condition (aMIgO study).
 She is also a co-applicant on an Arthritis Research UK Health Services Research funded study to develop a standardised approach to virtual clinic follow-up following total joint replacement.

 Gretl has held NIHR Doctoral and Post-Doctoral Fellowship Awards and a Stepping Stone Fellowship from the University of Manchester, which enabled further research into osteoarthritis and outcomes following joint replacement.